 Another example of poor controls deals with inadequate monitoring of contractor performance.
-In one case that we are still reviewing, a contractor was responsible for reporting performance information on a major 10 year, \$3.6 billion equipment network.
-As part of its responsibilities, the contractor reported on its own performance as well as prepared and verified its own invoices.
-In our opinion, approving contractor bill payment is an inherently postal function that should not be delegated to a contractor.
-Furthermore, under no circumstances should a contractor be allowed to approve its own bills for payment.
+In one case, a contractor was responsible for reporting performance information on a major 10-year, \$3.6 billion equipment network.
+As part of its responsibilities, the contractor reported on its own performance and developed the data that the Postal Service used to approve invoice payment.